phac-nml/irida-miseq-uploader/README.md

     $ pip install -r requirements.txt
     $ run scripts/virtualenv_wx.sh to use the already installed wxPython in virtualenv

-Remeber that wxPython must be already installed using:
+Remember that wxPython must be already installed using:

     $ sudo apt-get install python-pip python-wxgtk2.8

 Deactivate when finished:

     $ deactivate